shaoweinuaa/BMRI/README.md

-This this the code for the paper "Querying Representative and Informative Super-pixels for Filament Segmentation in Bioimage"

-Author: Wei Shao,shaowei20022005@nuaa.edu.cn

-"BMRI" is a package written in Matlab and the name stands for "Batch mode active learning method by quering the most representative and informative samples".
+A package written in Matlab and the name stands for "Batch mode active learning method by quering the most representative and informative samples".

 myTest.m is the main function